jimbaker/hellowsgi/README.md

 $ jython -m ensurepip
 ````

+(Please note that Jython does not distribute the [servlet classes][]
+in the installed version of Jython.
+You will need to ensure this
+functionality is available during installs on your `CLASSPATH`.
+Of
+course when you run your clamped jar in a container like Jetty, these
+classes are available.)

 With this step, the pip command is now available in
 `$JYTHON_HOME/bin`.
 You may want to alias `$JYTHON_HOME/bin/pip` as
 `jpip`, or you can use [pyenv][] to manage working with CPython's pip.